hanion/hanion.github.io/post/mite/mite.md

 You just need a C compiler.
 The output is plain HTML files ready to be served.

-Here’s a simple template snippet that dynamically generates a list of links:
+Here's a simple template snippet that dynamically generates a list of links:

 <figure>
 <img src="mite_template.png" alt="mite template">